influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/transition-web-admin-interface.md

 ### Chronograf

 In Chronograf, the `Admin` page includes a complete interface for user management.
-The `Admin` page supports both InfluxDB OSS users and InfluxEnterprise users; see the [User Management](/chronograf/latest/administration/user-management/) page for more information.
+The `Admin` page supports both InfluxDB OSS users and InfluxDB Enterprise users; see [Managing Chronograf Users](/chronograf/latest/administration/managing-chronograf-users/) page for more information.
 The `Admin` page allows users to:

 * View, create, and delete users